-In response to the challenges that wildfires pose for the nation, in 2021, the Infrastructure Investment and Jobs Act required the establishment of the Wildland Fire Mitigation and Management Commission.3 This Commission was tasked with creating policy recommendations to address mitigation, management, and postfire rehabilitation and recovery.
-In its September 2023 report (the Commission report), the Commission issued a set of policy priorities calling for greater coordination, interoperability, collaboration, and simplification within the wildfire system.4
+In response to the challenges that wildfires pose for the nation, in 2021, the Infrastructure Investment and Jobs Act required the establishment of the Wildland Fire Mitigation and Management Commission.
+This Commission was tasked with creating policy recommendations to address mitigation, management, and postfire rehabilitation and recovery.
+In its September 2023 report (the Commission report), the Commission issued a set of policy priorities calling for greater coordination, interoperability, collaboration, and simplification within the wildfire system.

 Our prior work has also identified opportunities for the federal government to improve wildfire disaster response, recovery, and mitigation efforts.
-For example, in 2019, we reported on challenges that communities faced that were more specific to and further complicated by the nature of wildfire
+For example, in 2019, we reported on challenges that communities faced that were more specific to and further complicated by the nature of wildfire disasters.
+In anticipation that land use practices and climate trends would continue to increase the likelihood that severe and intense wildfires would affect people and communities, we recommended that FEMA

-2See 42 U.S.C. § 5170a(a)(1).
+See 42 U.S.C. § 5170a(a)(1).
 The Stafford Act authorizes the President to direct any federal agency, with or without reimbursement, to utilize its authorities and the resources granted to it under federal law in support of state and local response efforts.
 This tasking authority, delegated to the FEMA Administrator, is carried out through a mission assignment.

-3Pub.
+Pub.
 L. No. 117-58, §§ 70201-70207, 135 Stat.
 429, 1250-1258 (2021).

-4Wildland Fire Mitigation and Management Commission, On Fire: The Report of the Wildland Fire Mitigation and Management Commission.
+Wildland Fire Mitigation and Management Commission, On Fire: The Report of the Wildland Fire Mitigation and Management Commission.
 Commission members will remain empaneled until March 27, 2024, which is 6 months after the final report was submitted to Congress.
 See Pub.
 L. No. 117-58, at § 70207, 135 Stat. at 1258.